Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 ###### Z Origin

 The origin specified here should be the lowest elevation of your leach pad.
-The **Volumetric/Summary By Bench** option in the **Dropdown Menu** will display the lowest elevation of the shape.
+The **Volumetric/Summary By Bench** option in the Dropdown Menu will display the lowest elevation of the shape.
 This elevation should be entered as the Z Origin.

 ###### Lift Height

-The BenchHeight parameter in the **Project Settings** will determine the lift height.
-This can be changed by overwriting the value in the **Grid tab**.
+The BenchHeight parameter in the Project Settings will determine the lift height.
+This can be changed by overwriting the value in the Grid tab.

 ######	X & Y Direction